Culture

 Organisational Context & Culture

 The benefits and drawbacks of the four-day workweek are equally supported by evidence and case studies, making it a complex issue for business leaders to navigate.
 It all comes down to organisational context and culture – what works for one company may not work for another.
 The key is to understand each organisation’s unique baseline productivity and work-life balance to determine whether the four-day workweek is a good fit.
-In every study, the increase/decrease of productivity is all based on that organisation’s baseline productivity making it incredibly difficult to draw far reaching conclusions.
+In every study, the increase/decrease of productivity is all based on that organisation’s baseline productivity making it incredibly difficult to draw far-reaching conclusions.

-For instance, if an organization already has an overly intense five-day workweek with high attrition rates and burnout, the benefits of transitioning to a four-day workweek are likely to be significant.
+For instance, if an organisation already has an overly intense five-day workweek with high attrition rates and burnout, the benefits of transitioning to a four-day workweek are likely to be significant.
 However, in an organization where flexible working hours are already established, implementing a four-day workweek could limit employees’ flexibility and undermine their work-life balance.
 Thus, business leaders must carefully consider their organization’s particular circumstances before making any decisions.

 Difficulty in implementation